krsite-dl/krsite-dl/readme.md

 > [!NOTE]
 > To update the script, you need to pull this repository again.
 You can also run `git pull` if you have git installed.
 > Make sure to run another `pip install -r requirements.txt` to install any new dependencies.
-> In the case that you encounter a chrome driver error, you need to update your chrome driver.
+> In you run into a `chromedriver` error, you need to update your `chromedriver`.
 You can download the latest chrome driver [here](https://chromedriver.chromium.org/downloads).

 ## Usage
 User can add `krsite-dl.config` file to set default download path.
 The `krsite-dl.config` file is located in the same directory as the krsite-dl file.